gmfdevops/interview/README.md

 # GMF Interview Assessment
 You must **not** share this assessment directly on public forums for help.
 However you are free to use any resources available on the internet to complete the tasks.

+Pick one of the below assessments, perform it to completion, and after completion email it to (ToDo).

+Each of these assessments coorelates to a different job role.
+Do the one that you have the most interest in.
+Feel free to do multiple if you like.

-## Brain teaser and docker skills assessment
+## Assessment 1: Brain teaser and docker skills assessment
 ### Part 1: Coding the brain teaser
 1. This can be done in any coding or scripting language of your choice.
 PowerShell, C#, Python, JavaScript, etc...
     - You will also need to configure this to run in docker later.
 Pick accordingly.